crts314/EJNotes/chapter6.md

 sadRabbit.speak("buuu ...") // → The sad rabbit says 'buuu ...'
 ```

-An alternative is to use a Rabbit `class`.
+An alternative is to use a `class Rabbit`.

 ```javascript
 class Rabbit {